-Vehicle plows into crowd in Los Angeles, nine hurt
+Nine hurt as vehicle plows into Los Angeles crowd in what police describe as accident

 2 Min Read

-(Reuters) - A vehicle plowed into a crowd in Los Angeles on Sunday and injured nine people, one critically, authorities said, but it was not clear if the incident was intentional.
+(Reuters) - Nine people were injured, one critically, in Los Angeles on Sunday when a van that collided with a pickup truck jumped the curb and slammed into an outdoor dining area, authorities said, calling it a "complete accident."

-Eight people were being transported to hospitals after the vehicle struck the crowd on West Pico Boulevard, the Los Angeles Fire Department said on Twitter.
+Eight people were transported to hospitals after the incident on West Pico Boulevard, the Los Angeles Fire Department said on Twitter.
 A ninth person, an off-duty Los Angeles firefighter, was hurt but did not need to be taken to a hospital, it said.

+"Complete accident, nothing intentional," said Lieutenant Jim Lewis of the Los Angeles Police Department.

+The incident bore initial similarities to vehicle attacks by Islamist militants in Europe and Israel.
+Last month, a man drove a van into a crowd of worshippers leaving a London mosque.

-A 44-year-old man was in critical condition, the fire department said.
+Los Angeles' fire department said a 44-year-old man was in critical condition.
 Three people were seriously injured, and four were in fair condition, with the ages of the seven ranging from 18 to 51, it said.

-Los Angeles' NBC television affiliate, KNBC, said the vehicle was a van and the driver had remained at the scene.

-The fire department tweets did not say if the incident was intentional.
-Islamist militants mounted vehicle attacks in the past year on pedestrians in Britain, France, Germany, Israel and Sweden, and a man drove a van last month into a crowd of worshippers leaving a London mosque.
+The van's driver, a 39-year-old man, was in fair condition, fire department spokeswoman Margaret Stewart said.

 Reporting by Ian Simpson in Washington; Editing by Peter Cooney